 The information gathered in these studies can be used to support a Biowaiver as described in ICH M9, BIOPHARMACEUTICS CLASSIFICATION SYSTEM-BASED BIOWAIVERS (BCS).

 In-vitro release testing (IVRT) is supported by QC analyses such as: HPLC UV/MS/RI, assay and investigation of degradation products.
-MET’s scientists are experienced in method development and transfer.
+MET’s scientists are experienced in method development and transfer, and can test according to your specific requirements.

-These services are supported by physical testing such as; viscosity, osmolality, hardness and disintegration.
+All of our services are supported by physical testing, including viscosity, osmolality, hardness and disintegration.